-Many of our program areas open up each day from 4 to 5:30 pm for free time.
-The pack can decide what they would like to do or split up to tackle more fun (making sure there is adult leadership with all groups).
+Many of our program areas are open daily from 4 to 5:30 pm for free time.
+The pack can decide what they want to do or split up to tackle more fun (ensuring adult leadership with all groups).
 There are many opportunities-some of the great traditional things Camp Carpenter offers and many new activities.
-We will make announcements about what free time activities will be available daily during flags and meals.
+We will announce what free time activities will be available daily during flags and meals.
 Here is just a sampling of what you can do!